StyleShit/react-use-sse/README.md

 # React SSE

 React hook for real-time updates with SSE.
-Plug in, stream on. ⚡️
+Plug in, Stream on. ⚡️

 ## Installation